lee-zhg/devops101/Lab0/README.md

 1. Go to https://github.com/IBM/guestbook in the same browser.

-* Create a Fork to your personal Github account
+1. Fork the repo by clicking on the `Fork` button at the top-right of your screen.

-* You will need the link to this personal fork in the Labs
+1. Make a note of your new Git repo link.
+You may use the link to your personal fork in the Lab.s